redis/redis-doc/topics/cluster-spec.md

 At node creation every Redis Cluster node, both slaves and master nodes, set the `currentEpoch` to 0.

-Every time a packet is received from another node, if the epoch of the sender (part of the cluster bus messages header) is greater than the local node epoch, then `currentEpoch` is updated to the sender epoch.
+Every time a packet is received from another node, if the epoch of the sender (part of the cluster bus messages header) is greater than the local node epoch, the `currentEpoch` is updated to the sender epoch.

 Because of this semantics eventually all the nodes will agree to the greatest `configEpoch` in the cluster.

-The way this information is used is when the state of the cluster is changed and a node seeks agreement in order to perform some action.
+This information is used when the state of the cluster is changed and a node seeks agreement in order to perform some action.

 Currently this happens only during slave promotion, as described in the next section.
 Basically the epoch is a logical clock for the cluster and dictates whatever a given information wins over one with a smaller epoch.